-Grand View's dining, provided by Sodexo Campus Services, offers several convenient options at any one of our three restaurant locations and coffee house on campus.
+Grand View Dining offers several convenient options at any one of our three restaurant locations and coffee house on campus.

 Knudsen Dining Hall provides full service dining.
 Hot breakfast is served Monday through Friday with continental on Saturday as well as brunch on Saturday and Sunday.
 Enjoy a wide variety of traditional as well as international cuisine for lunch and dinner seven days a week.
 We offer a full service salad bar, cook-to-order grill as well as authentic international cuisines ranging from Chinese to Mediterranean and Mexican.